10-2022

 More Straight Answers to Your Hot Stamper Questions

-The easiest and shortest version of the answer would be something along the lines of:
+The easiest and shortest version of the answer would go something like:

-Hot Stampers are exceptional pressings that sound better than other copies of a given album.
+Hot Stampers are exceptional pressings that have gone through a shootout and judged to have sound superior to other copies of the album under review.

 My good friend Robert Pincus coined the term more thirty years ago.
 We were both fans of the second Blood, Sweat and Tears album, a record that normally does not sound very good, and when he would find a great sounding copy of an album like B,S&T, he would sell it to me as a Hot Stamper.
 It was a favorite album and I wanted to hear it sound its best.